Looking for the most comprehensive list of national parks in the movies?

 Any list of national parks in the movies would be incomplete without as least one World War Two film.
 Valkyrie is a historical film examining the 1944 plot to assassinate Adolph Hitler.

-Those beautiful forest scenes were not part of Hitler’s hideaway however.
+Those beautiful forest scenes you see in the movie were not part of Hitler’s hideaway.
 They were actually filmed in the San Bernardino National Forest.

 Something Extra For My Fellow History Buffs